imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 There is a Budda Stupa (also known as Qiyun Pagoda), which was the first stupa in China.
 ![img](/img/in-post/post-luoyang/whitehorse2.jpg){:width="300"}

+#### Sui and Tang National Heritage Park

+The Sui and Tang Luoyang City Tiantang Relic Site and the Sui and Tang Luoyang City Mingtang Relic Site were built on the actual ruins in 2009.
+The rebuilt Tiantang and Mingtang are 33.52 and 88.88 metres high respectively, much shorter than the original 91.43 and 312.09 metres (the original height was an assumption based on historical records).

 **Shaolin Temple**